GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Error Analysis

 \subsection{Out-toolset tasks}

 For out-toolset tasks, we select Max Flow on Transportation and Link Prediction on Social, analyzing error patterns across 500 test instances at the middle-scale graph (100 nodes).
-We classify errors into three categories:

-\begin{itemize} \item \textbf{Discrimination Error}: Occurs when the Reasoning Agent fails to identify the task as out-toolset task, leading to inappropriate tool calls instead of activating the Model Agent. \item \textbf{Execution Error}: Arises when the task-specific model generated by Model Agent contains logical flaws or implementation issues that prevent successful execution. \item \textbf{Format Error}: Applies when the task-specific model produces correct results but returns them in non-compliant formats. \end{itemize}
+We classify errors into three categories: (i) \textit{Discrimination Error}: Occurs when the Execution Agent fails to identify the task as an out-toolset task, leading to inappropriate tool calls instead of activating the Tool Creator. (ii) \textit{Execution Error}: Arises when the task-specific tool generated by the Tool Creator contains logical flaws or implementation issues that prevent successful execution. (iii) \textit{Format Error}: Arises when the task-specific tool produces correct results but returns them in non-compliant formats.

 The results are reported in Table~\ref{tab:error_analysis2}.
-For Max Flow, discrimination errors dominate, primarily due to the Reasoning Agent's failure to discriminate task boundaries when problems exceed the toolset's coverage.
-In such cases, the Reasoning Agent incorrectly attempts tool-based solutions despite the task requiring model generation.
+For Max Flow, discrimination errors dominate, primarily due to the Execution Agent's failure to discriminate task boundaries when problems exceed the toolset's coverage.
+In such cases, the Execution Agent incorrectly attempts tool-based solutions despite the task requiring tool creation.
 Format errors are secondary, often manifesting as mismatched outputs (e.g., returning paths instead of the max flow value).
 In contrast, Link Prediction is primarily affected by execution errors, which stem from internal tensor mismatches in the generated neural models (e.g., dimension inconsistencies in GCN layers or invalid adjacency matrix operations).
 Both discrimination and format errors occur less frequently, suggesting that the model reliably identifies the task type and produces valid outputs.